SimonLab/app/README.md

 # A ruby command line
-command line which return the favorite language of a user on github run the programm: ruby app.rb -u <github username>
+command line which return the favorite language of a user on github

+run the programm: ruby app.rb -u githubUserName